ming024/FastSpeech2/README.md

 python3 synthesize.py --text "YOUR_DESIRED_TEXT" --restore_step 900000 --mode single -p config/LJSpeech/preprocess.yaml -m config/LJSpeech/model.yaml -t config/LJSpeech/train.yaml --duration_control 0.8 --energy_control 0.8
 ```

+Phoneme durations can be controlled by specifying custom durations.
+Lets say you want to modify the durations of speaker `LJ001` and basename `LJ001-0001`, you would have to modify the corresponding preprocessed file to your customized durations, in this case the following file
+`durations/LJSpeech/LJSpeech-duration-LJ001-0001.npy`

+Once modified, simply run the synthesize command in **batch** mode.

 # Training

 ## Datasets